-Development in the natural heritage system should not create net losses of vegetation communities in the Graham Creek watershed.
+Development in the natural heritage system should not create net losses of vegetation communities.
 Development applications should be accompanied by a natural heritage evaluation to ensure limited impacts to vegetation communities.

 Rationale and Integration: This policy allows for the restriction of development in vegetation communities.
 This policy also benefits groundwater and surface water quantity, groundwater and surface water quality, and aquatic habitat and species.